The Ontario Provincial Police - More than a Century of Policing

 2009 marked the OPP's 100th anniversary, a milestone achievement of service to the people of Ontario as well as a celebration of its glorious past during regional and community events while shedding some light on its future.

-In July 2010, Deputy Commissioner -- Field Operations Chris Lewis was appointed by the Government of Ontario to succeed Commissioner Fantino and continue a commitment to excellence in policing throughout the next century.
+In March 2014, Deputy Commissioner J.V.N.
+(Vince) Hawkes was appointed by the Government of Ontario to succeed Commissioner Lewis and continue a commitment to excellence in policing throughout the next century.